20 Worst Tourist Traps in Michigan

 The attraction claims gravity works differently here.
 Compasses spin wildly and objects roll uphill.

-Why It’s On This List: Multiple publications rank it as Michigan’s biggest tourist trap, with one Yelp reviewer asking “The mystery is why did I pay for this?”
+Why It’s On This List: Multiple publications rank it among Michigan’s most overhyped spots, with one visitor asking “The mystery is why did I pay for this?”

 2. Mackinac Island